tensorflow/tensorflow/tensorflow/contrib/go/README.md

 		log.Fatal("Problem trying create a new tensor, Error:", err) }

-	// Load the graph from the file that we had generated from Python on
-	// the previous step
+	// Load the graph from the file that we generated from Python on the previous step
 	graph, err := tensorflow.LoadGraphFromTextFile("/tmp/graph/test_graph.pb")
 	if err != nil {
 		log.Fatal("Problem reading the graph from the text file, Error:", err)